NCVV-Dev/NVV-Site/README.md

 - **Creating a suggestion (Please choose the "Feature Request" template in "Issues" tab)**

 ## Files
-Some of the files will not appear in this repository such as **.php** files or some of downloadable content of mods page.
+Some of the files will not appear in this repository such as **.php** files or downloadable content of mods page.

 ## Contributors
 - #### Krawi - For pinpointing issues and providing feedback on updates